David Hedison: Early life and career

 He began his acting career with the Sock and Buskin Players at Brown University before moving to New York to study with Sanford Meisner and Martha Graham at the Neighborhood Playhouse School of the Theatre and with Lee Strasberg at the Actors Studio.
+Early in his career, he had gotten a nose job.

+He was billed as Al Hedison in his early film work until 1959 when he was cast in the role of Victor Sebastian in the short-lived espionage television series Five Fingers.
+NBC insisted that he change his name, so he proposed his middle name, which was accepted; he was billed as David Hedison from then on.

 Theatre

 He acted at Newport Casino Theatre.
-In 1951 he won a Barter Theatre Award for most promising young actor, entitling him to work at a theatre in Virginia.
+In 1951, he won a Barter Theatre Award for most promising young actor, entitling him to work at a theatre in Virginia.
 He did radio in North Carolina and worked on stage in Pittsburgh.

 His work on the New York stage included an appearance in Much Ado About Nothing (1952).
 He was studying with Uta Hagen who recommended him for a role in the Broadway production of A Month in the Country (1956), directed by Michael Redgrave.
 It ran for 48 performances on Broadway.
 The Theatre World declared Hedison as one of the most promising theatre personalities of the 1955–56 season.